-Whether you have a canister, upright or hand-vacuum, it should be cleaned regularly for optimum performance.
-How can your vacuum capture all the dust and soil on your floor if the filters, hoses, and beater bars are clogged?
-You're just spreading the dust around with a soiled cleaning tool.
+Whether you have a canister, upright, or hand vacuum, learn how to deep clean a vacuum regularly for optimum performance.
+If you don't clean your vacuum, it will capture all the dust and soil on your floor because the filters, hoses, and beater bars are clogged.
+In that case, you're just spreading the dust around with a soiled cleaning tool.

 We'll cover how to clean every type of vacuum and address how to care for the different types of filters.
 Many vacuums have a HEPA (High-Efficiency Particulate Air) filter that traps 99.97 percent of particulates larger than .3 microns.
 Made of finely-woven synthetic fibers, HEPA filters usually cannot be washed at home and must be replaced.
 Refer to your manual for the suggested frequency of replacement.

 However, almost every vacuum does have one or more sponge-like filters that can and should be washed regularly.

 - Hot water

 Unplug the Vacuum

 When it's time to do a thorough cleaning, unplug the vacuum or remove it from its charging station.

 You may wish to clean your vacuum outside to prevent spreading dust in your home.